Exciting Community Engagement Strategies for Plan-Making

 Community Surveys

-1. Phone.
-This is becoming obsolete, as so many people give up their land-based lands or have unlisted numbers.
-If you have a community where neither is common, you can hire a company called a field service to conduct the survey.
+• Phone.
+This has become largely obsolete, as so many people give up their land-based lands or have unlisted numbers.
+If you have a community where you have access to most people's numbers, you might still be able to hire a company called a field service to conduct the survey.
 Or in a very small town, you could do it yourself.
 The more useful type of phone survey can be for a membership organization to randomly select from its own members, most of whom have given you their phone numbers.

-3. Internet.
-You can post your survey on Survey Monkey or a similar service.
+• Internet.
+You can post your survey on Survey Monkey or a similar platform.
 You then will receive the benefits of the paper survey with more versatility about when people can answer, and even greater anonymity.
 It looks snappy too, and younger folks especially will be likely to think it's less of a bother.
 The survey organization will tabulate results for you too, which definitely is a bonus.
+Another advantage is that you can see results as they come in.
+You lose scientific rigor, but the most interested and tech-savvy people will respond.
+Especially if you need a quick snapshot, this is a great tool for you.
+It's easy to use, and you can set it up yourself.

 Truthfully, open-ended questions are a better community involvement and engagement process, but more work to tabulate.